J'Accuse...!: Émile Zola

 Émile Zola was born on 2 April 1840 in Paris.
 His main literary work was Les Rougon-Macquart, a monumental cycle of twenty novels about Parisian society during the French Second Empire under Napoleon III and after the Franco-Prussian War.
 He was also the founder of the Naturalist movement in 19th-century literature.
 Zola was among the strongest proponents of the Third Republic.
 He was made Officer of the Legion of Honour on 13 July 1893, but suspended on 26 July 1898.
 His rank was reinstated on 10 March 1901.

 Publication

-Zola risked his career in January 1898 when he decided to stand up for Alfred Dreyfus.
-Zola wrote an open letter to the president of France, Félix Faure, accusing the French government of falsely convicting Alfred Dreyfus and of antisemitism.
+Zola risked his career in January 1898 when he decided to stand up for Dreyfus.
+Zola wrote an open letter to the president of France, Félix Faure, accusing the French government of falsely convicting Dreyfus and of antisemitism.
 His intention was to draw the accusation so broadly that he would essentially force men in the government to sue him for libel.
 Once the suit was filed, the Dreyfusards (supporters of Dreyfus) would have the opportunity to acquire and publicize the shaky evidence on which Dreyfus had been convicted.
 Zola titled his letter J'Accuse...!
 (French for "I Accuse"), which was published on the front page of Georges Clemenceau's liberal Paris daily L'Aurore.